Animal Boarding Establishments and Kennels

 - the person keeping the boarding establishment is a fit and proper person

 Following a consultation process, new licensing conditions came into force on the 15th April 2013.
 These new licensing conditions not only look at the structure of the premises, but also how animals are cared for.
+These conditions are available to download as follows:

 Only cats and dogs are covered by the animal boarding legislation at present, although we also look at standards of boarding for other animals at any premises that we inspect.